 Create a Calm Kitchen

-kitchen needs careful organization to rein in the chaos.
+As the busiest room in the house, the kitchen needs careful organization to rein in the chaos.
 Start by utilizing the space you have.
-Use freestanding stacking units to create levels of storage within your cabinets.
-Under-shelf bins that slip onto shelves can also help reduce wasted space.
+Use freestanding stacking units, storage bins, see-through jars, and labels for more organized storage within your cabinets and pantry.

 Take advantage of the inside of cabinet doors.
-A sheet metal insert turns the interior door panel into a handy storage system with the addition of magnetic hooks, clips, and containers.
-Keep a notepad handy to jot down anything you need to purchase at the grocery store.
+A cork-board insert turns the interior door panel into a handy storage system and message board with the addition of a magnetic dry-erase board, hooks, clips, and containers.
+Store keys, contact information, shopping lists, and more behind closed doors.

 Declutter the Closet

-Divide & Conquer
+Divide and Conquer